 Qualified Jobs Incentive Tax Credit Award Recipients

-- The recommended term of the tax incentive agreement is ten years, and Magellan has indicated that it will commit to maintaining the new jobs in Rhode Island for at least the twelve years as required.
+- The recommended term of the tax incentive agreement is ten years, and Alliance Paper has indicated that it will commit to maintaining the new jobs in Rhode Island for at least the twelve years as required.

-- The tax credits are predicated on Magellan hiring 20 full-time employees by 2019, 40 full-time employees by 2020, and 75 full-time employees by 2021.
+- The tax credits are predicated on Alliance Paper hiring 20 full-time employees by 2018.
 The tax credits would not be awarded until jobs are created and generating state income tax withholdings.
-To receive tax credits, the company must create and maintain 100 percent of its year-1 hiring commitment as well as at least 80 percent of its hiring commitments for years 2-10.
+To receive tax credits, the company must create and maintain 100 percent of its year 1-10 hiring commitment.

-- The total credits are estimated to be worth $2.1 million over the 10-year period.
+- The total credits are estimated to be worth $296,794 over the 10-year period.
 The actual tax credit amount will be determined by the number and wages of the new jobs created.
-Magellan would also be eligible for additional tax credits if they create at least 105 jobs by 2022, 140 jobs by 2023, or 185 jobs by 2024.
+Alliance Paper would also be eligible for additional tax credits up to 30 jobs.

-- Based on a third-party analysis, over the twelve-year period, Rhode Island is projected to realize a net increase of $3.9 million in personal income, sales, and business corporation taxes resulting from the new hires, as well as an increase of $10.6 million in Rhode Island’s annual GDP once the new hires are in place.
+- Based on a third-party analysis, over the twelve-year period, Rhode Island is projected to realize a net increase of $675,206 in personal income, sales, and business corporation taxes resulting from the new hires, as well as an increase of $1.85 million in Rhode Island’s annual GDP once the new hires are in place.